Wolf3s/xbmc4xbox-python/python/Doc/distutils/apiref.rst

               built/installed/distributed

-This module provides the :class:`~distutils.core.Distribution` class, which represents the module distribution being built/installed/distributed.
+This module provides the :class:`Distribution` class, which represents the module distribution being built/installed/distributed.

 :mod:`distutils.extension` --- The Extension class